Stan Reents, PharmD

 Runner's World magazine tested the shoe in their shoe lab and found that it did deliver on its promise.
 If runners want more or less cushioning, the shoe can be adjusted with 2 buttons on the side.
 This technology does have a downside: the shoe is pretty heavy (15.3 ounces for men's size 9) and costs $250.

 "Oh come on now!", you must be thinking.
 "Banned shoes???"
 Yes, it's true.
 One company, Spira (formerly: Shoespring), makes a shoe with a springboard in the mid-sole.
-The shoe is so effective at returning energy back into the stride that USA Track and Field has banned it from sanctioned races.
-For those who are interested, their web site is: www.SpiraFootwear.com.
+The shoe is so effective at returning energy back into the stride that USA Track and Field banned it from sanctioned races.
+But if you're a walker, this type of shoe might appeal to you.
+For those who are interested, their web site is: www.Spira.com.

 Q: How often should I replace my running shoes?